status-im/specs/docs/draft/sticker-pack.md

 Stickers can be sent in chat only by accounts that own the sticker pack.

 ### IPFS gateway
-At the moment of writing, the Status uses the [Infura](https://infura.io/) gateway.
+At the moment of writing, Status uses the [Infura](https://infura.io/) gateway.
 Infura gateway is an HTTPS gateway, which based on an HTTP GET request with the multihash block will return the stored content at that block address.